woossi0/suite/docs/usermanual/source/sysadmin/cloudwatch/index.rst

 Ubuntu Linux
 ~~~~~~~~~~~~

-The CloudWatch extension can be added to OpenGeo Suite by installing the ``geoserver-cloudwatch`` package:
+The CloudWatch extension can be added to Boundless Suite by installing the ``geoserver-cloudwatch`` package:

 .. code-block:: console